Rob-Mundy/p4-weddingapp/README.md

 ### Known Bugs

-1. Although no visible links to the guestlist exist before an event is created, users can manually add '/guestlist/' to the website's URL, resulting in a 404 page not found error.
+1. Although no visible links to the guest list exist before an event is created, users can manually add '/guest_list/' to the website's URL, resulting in a 404 page not found error.
 To improve user experience, I plan to include a message that redirects users to the home or create event page instead of reaching a dead end.

 ### Testing User Stories